Septic System Restoration with

 Estimated Cost of Repairs:

-The repair/replacement cost the company had given the owner was broken down as follows
+The repair/replacement cost the company had given the owner was broken down as follows in 2004 prices:

 $1500 Excavation and disposal of old system

 Along with the expense, there would also be a period of six days that the owner’s property would be in a state of total disruption.

 Within three days after treatment, the drains from the building began to flow more freely.
 Ten days after treatment, drain evacuation was performing as good as new.
 Sixty days later the bio mass accumulated in the bottom of the leach fields was cleared and the wastewater began leaching as designed.

 With slightly over 13 gallons of BioLife Septic the malfunctioning system was restored to normal operation.
 The owner saved $6,350 (2004 prices) in repair and/or replacement expenses.
 This was and was done without the unpleasantness of having his property in complete disruption of nearly a week.